Directions for wearing Crest Whitestrips® - Part 2

 - That implies that through testing, they have determined what amount of whitener is required to remain effective for the duration of the recommended treatment time, yet not be likely to create side effects.

-So, if you extend the duration of your treatments you are unlikely to gain any significant whitening benefit (because the whitener has become depleted).
-But you will be placing yourself at somewhat greater risk (although probably minimally) for experiencing complications.
+So, if you extend the duration of your treatments you are unlikely to gain any overwhelming whitening benefit (because the whitener tends to become depleted during the recommended application time).
+But you will be placing yourself at somewhat greater risk (although probably minimally) for experiencing side effects (primarily tooth or gum sensitivity).

 Full menu for this topic - ▼